proitservices/elmo_embedding_api/README.md

  							/v1/embeddings      to generate embeddings

 building the docker image:

-docker build -t elmo-embedding-api .
+clone this repositorory and at the top level run sudo docker build -t elmo-embedding-api .

+placing the model:
+downloa the desired model to the ./model/ direcotry and unzip it.

-docker run -p 5001:5001 -v ./model:/app/model -v ./logs:/app/logs elmo-embedding-api
+start the container (initial start and call will take few extra seconds): sudo docker run -p 5001:5001 -v ./model:/app/model -v ./logs:/app/logs --name elmo-embedding-api peterromanowski/elmo-embedding-api:0.1.4

 pulling from docker.hub: